West Side Corporation Site

 This 4.5-acre site is owned by the now defunct West Side Corporation.
 It is surrounded by a combination of industrial, commercial, and residential properties.
 From about 1969 to 1992, the site was used as a storage and distribution center for dry-cleaning supplies, including large quantities of tetrachloroethene (PCE).
 Soil and groundwater at the site are contaminated with PCE.
 A plume of contaminated groundwater is extending from the site in a south-southwest direction.

-The New York City Department of Environmental Protection (NYCDEP) has voluntarily assisted DEC in remediating the offsite groundwater plume because they have a mutual interest in achieving the objectives of the implemented remedy: to protect the local aquifer which may be used in the future to supplement the NYC public water supply.
+The New York City Department of Environmental Protection (NYCDEP) has voluntarily assisted the New York State Department of Environmental Conservation (NYSDEC) in remediating the offsite groundwater plume because they have a mutual interest in achieving the objectives of the implemented remedy: to protect the local aquifer which may be used in the future to supplement the NYC public water supply.
 Specifically, the NYCDEP designed and constructed the off-site groundwater (Operable Unit No. 2) remedy.
-Funding for the design and construction of the OU2 remedy initially came from the NYCDEP and now is being reimbursed by DEC under a State Assistance Contract.
-The NYCDEP continues to study the possibility of restarting several groundwater production wells located in Southeast Queens to provide a future source of potable water.
-Restarting these wells may also address flooding problems from a rising water table in the area.
+Funding for the design and construction of the OU2 remedy initially came from the NYCDEP and now is being reimbursed by NYSDEC under a State Assistance Contract.
+NYCDEP continues to study the possibility of restarting several groundwater production wells located in Southeast Queens to provide a future source of potable water.
+Restarting these wells may also address flooding problems from a rising water table in the area..

 Operable Unit No. 1 (OU1)

-On July 31, 2000, DEC signed a Record of Decision (ROD) which selected a remedy to clean up the soil and groundwater on the site itself.
-In September 2002, an Explanation of Significant Differences (ESD) was issued by DEC revising the OU1 remedy.
+On July 31, 2000, NYSDEC signed a Record of Decision (ROD) which selected a remedy to clean up the soil and groundwater on the site itself.
+In September 2002, an Explanation of Significant Differences (ESD) was issued by NYSDEC revising the OU1 remedy.
 Specifically, contamination was to be treated in-place using electrical resistive heating (ERH) and soil vapor extraction (SVE) technologies to greatly reduce the amount of PCE in soil and groundwater.
-DEC will also seek to impose restrictions on the use of the site to ensure the long-term effectiveness of the on-site remedy.
+NYSDEC will also seek to impose restrictions on the use of the site to ensure the long-term effectiveness of the on-site remedy.

 Operable Unit No. 2 (OU2)

-A second ROD was signed in February 2002 that addressed contaminated groundwater that has moved from the site to the south-southwest.
-To hydraulically contain the plume, the NYCDEP installed two recovery wells on the adjacent NYCDEP property known as Station 24, treating the extracted water with activated carbon and discharging the treated water to Bergen Basin through the sewer system under permit .
+Groundwater: A second ROD was signed in February 2002 that addressed contaminated groundwater that has moved from the site to the south-southwest.
+To hydraulically contain the plume, NYCDEP installed two recovery wells on the adjacent NYCDEP property known as Station 24, treating the extracted water with activated carbon and discharging the treated water to Bergin Basin through the sewer system under permit.
 The system was designed to pump and treat up to 2.9 million gallons per day.
-Construction of this system was completed by the NYCDEP in May 2012.
+Construction of this system was completed by NYCDEP in May 2012.

-Elevated levels of PCE were found in soil gas at various locations within the groundwater plume.
-DEC is currently undertaking a Soil Vapor Intrusion (SVI) study within the residential area located south-southwest of the site.
-The SVI study will continue until DEC, in consultation with the NYS Department of Health (NYSDOH), determines that further testing is not needed.
+Soil Vapor: Elevated levels of PCE were found in soil gas at various locations within the groundwater plume.
+NYSDEC is currently undertaking a Soil Vapor Intrusion (SVI) study within the residential area located south-southwest of the site.
+The SVI study will continue until NYSDEC, in consultation with the NYS Department of Health (NYSDOH), determines that further testing is not needed.